 Eating feces – or coprophagia – is considered a pretty gross act to us humans.
 Many owners find themselves wondering – why does my dog eat poop?
 The sight and smell of stool is enough to make our stomachs turn.

 For dogs it is considered to be the complete opposite.
-Many dogs perceive poop as a tasty treat.
+Many dogs perceive poop (with rabbit poop being especially popular) as a tasty treat.
 Everything from the scent to the contents is desirable to our canine friends.
 This is why they just can’t get enough!

 There are several reasons why your dog is eating stool.
 Many of the causations for poop eating are medical or psychological.

 - Boredom.
 Often times, dogs left to their own devices outdoors will begin to eat stool.
 It is theorized that this happens because they are bored or seeking attention.
 Dogs begin to coin in on the fact that eating stool will get a reaction out of their owners – even if it is a negative one.